Real operational problems.

 Real findings.

 Not through generic advice.
 Not through surface-level consulting.
-And not through AI hype dressed up as strategy.
+Not through AI hype dressed up as strategy.

 Through structured operational diagnosis.